Gene-Weaver/FieldPrism/README.md

 - The simplest solution is to install pytorch with CPU only, avoiding the CUDA problem entirely.
 - Alternatively, you can install the [latest pytorch release]https://pytorch.org/get-started/locally/ for your specific system, either using the cpu only version `pip3 install torch`, `pip3 install torchvision`, `pip3 install torchaudio` or by matching the pythorch version to your CUDA version.
 - We have not validated CUDA 11.6 or CUDA 11.7, but our code is likely to work with them too.
 If you have success with other versions of CUDA/pytorch, let us know and we will update our instructions.

+## Using FieldPrism

+### FieldSheetBuilder

+FieldSheetBuilder is a tool for creating field sheets and QR codes for use in FieldPrism projects.
+It allows you to specify which documents you want to create, as well as customize the size and appearance of the field sheet and QR codes.
+To change the settings of FieldSheetBuilder we need to edit the configuration file: `FieldSheetBuilder.yaml`.
+You can edit this file using a text editor (not Microsoft Word) or your favorite IDE, like VS Code, Sublime, or PyCharm.
+Premade FieldSheets are available at [https://fieldprism.org/]FieldPrism.org

+#### Setup
+- Enable building FieldSheets by setting `create_field_sheet: True`
+- Name your FieldSheets by setting `new_file_stem: 'my_project_name'`
+   - For names, only use alphanumeric characters, underscores, or dashes.
+- Set the FieldSheet size in the `field_sheet_builder` section with `page_size: 'letter'`
+   - Options from small to large: 'A5' OR 'Letter' OR 'A4' OR 'Legal' OR 'Tabloid' OR 'A3' OR 'Custom'
+   - Note: Letter and A4 are interchangeable, Tabloid and A3 are interchangeable.
+Each have slightly different marker patterns to maximize the usable area, but as long as you print the sheets at 100% in your printer's settings, then either can be used.
+   - Note: To print with `Tabloid` you have to edit the fpdf script.
+If you are not comfortable doing that, then just use the A3 setting and print onto Tabloid sized paper.
+- Optional, assign an ouput directory by setting `dir_home: '/path/to/output/folder'`
+   - by default, output will be saved to `FieldPrism/QR_code_builder/bin_PDF`

+#### Run

+1. To build FieldSheets we run FieldSheetBuilder.py
+2. In a terminal window, make sure that you have `cd`'d into the FieldPrism directory and that the virtual environment is activated.
+3. To run: `python3 FieldSheetBuilder.py`
+4. Then go to either your output directory or the default location to view your FieldSheets

+### QR Code Generator

+### FieldPrism - Image Processing